sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 - Now that the SBOM is attached, we want to query it
 - The listing shows all artifacts attached to our app images
 - And since this is on an OCI v1.0 registry, that's being done using this tag
-- We can even get that tag and see it's the same Index with a list of artifacts
-- And it's the name of the tag that links it to our app image
-- If you just want the SBOM, the `regctl artifact get` command lets you pull and artifact that has a subject of another image, and even filter based on the artifact type or annotation
+- If you just want the SBOM, the `regctl artifact get` command lets you pull and artifact
+- We need to know our image and the artifact type, the fallback tag is used to lookup the manifest we want, and pull the artifact from the layer

 ---